Jrenzet/Jrenzet/README.md

 ### Hi there! 👋 My name is Julian Renzetti.

 ### I’m entering my second year at UBC in the Bachelor of Computer Science second degree program.

-### I have a background in business and finance.
+My first degree was in commerce and I have a background in finance.

 ### 🔭 Currently searching for an internship in Fall 2024.